dougeby/IntuneDocs/intune/software-updates-ios.md

 ## Monitor device installation failures
 <!-- 1352223 -->
-**Software updates** > **Installation failures for iOS devices** shows a list of supervised iOS devices that are targeted by an update policy, attempted an update, and couldn't be updated.
+**Software updates** > **Installation failures for iOS devices** shows a list of supervised iOS devices targeted by an update policy, attempted an update, and couldn't be updated.
 For each device, you can view the status on why the device hasn't been automatically updated.
 Healthy, up-to-date devices aren't shown in the list.
 "Up-to-date" devices include the latest update that the device itself supports.